I Got The American Manicure & It Might Be Chicer Than The French

 How long does the American manicure last?

 For someone like me who rarely wears nail polish, the American manicure was perfect.
 At Townhouse, I asked the manicurist for a very subtle French, with a blended tip into a nude base.
-She prepped my nails with Nailberry Strengthen & Breathe, £18.50, and then used Nailberry Oxygenated Nail Lacquer in Elegance, £16, for the base and Nailberry Oxygenated Nail Lacquer in Almond, £16, for the tip.
+She prepped my nails with Nailberry Strengthen & Breathe, and then used Nailberry Oxygenated Nail Lacquer in Elegance, for the base and Nailberry Oxygenated Nail Lacquer in Almond, for the tip.
 This was painted freehand with a minuscule brush.
 If you want your manicure to last as long as possible, don't forget a slick of top coat.
+In Australia, you can try the OPI Nail Lacquer in Rosy Future, $20.95 for the base, and Sienna Kindness, $28, for the tip.

 Advertisement